 A well-balanced skillset is a must for any serious jobseeker.
 But there’s a big difference between soft and hard skills, and the way to showcase them to a potential employer.
 We look at this important topic with the help of two experts.

-"Hard skills are easier to quantify than soft skills,” says Samantha-Jane Gravett, associate director, Robert Walters Africa.
+"Hard skills are easier to quantify than soft skills,” says Lance Maree, director, Robert Walters South Africa.
 "They are things you can learn in a classroom or training session, or by reading a book or consulting with someone or on the job.
 It’s easy to say if you have or don’t have them, and with the right aptitude they are easier to pick up than soft skills too.”

 Erica Sosna is an expert with Career Matters, which helps companies to retain and energise their talent through career conversations.
 Hard skills, she says, are "technical skills, usually in a specific field of knowledge or expertise, and often formally certified – e.g. ‘I know how to code’.
 They tend to relate to the acquisition of knowledge in structured, formal ways.”